kuprik23/james/README.md

 **CYBERCAT - Protecting Systems for Generations to Come**

-*Copyright © 2024 Emersa Ltd. All Rights Reserved.*
+*Copyright © 2025 Emersa Ltd. All Rights Reserved.
+Made in California, USA 🇺🇸*